Grounded in gratitude

-I think it’s easier to be grateful when things are positive and going well in your life.
+It’s easier to be grateful when things are positive and going well in your life.
 You can probably make a list of 20 things you’re grateful for in a given day when you’re doing well and feeling happy.
-But when things are really, really, really hard…when you feel sad, helpless and depleted…when bad things happen that you can’t control — well, in those times when you’re able to tap into your gratitude for just being — it is very powerful and centering.
-Truthfully, I think it’s what’s keeping in the game these days.
+But when things are really, really, really hard…when you feel sad, helpless and depleted…when bad things happen that you can’t fix — well, in those times when you’re able to tap into your gratitude for just being — it is powerful and centering.
+Truthfully, I think it’s what’s keeping me in the game these days.

 I’ve noticed that this level of gratitude fills me with self-love and respect, allowing me to set better boundaries and prioritize taking care of myself while taking care of others.
-It keeps me focused on kindness and compassion for others, spurring me to greater and deeper connection.
+It keeps me focused on kindness and compassion, spurring me to greater and deeper connection.
 It helps me stay focused on doing the best I can and forgiving myself when I screw up.
-It helps me let go of all the stuff I can’t control and trust the Universe.
+It means letting go of all the stuff I can’t control and trusting the Universe.
 It motivates me to become an even better person and to keep soaring.
 So, in essence this level of gratitude triggers self-improvement.

 May you have a Happy & Healthy Thanksgiving — however you define it.
 I hope it means that you will be in-your-equation — however you define that.
 And that you will find a moment to be thankful just for being YOU.

 Read some of my other blogs on gratitude and having a healthy holiday:

 - Managing holiday expectations — the Healthy Holiday Action Plan (Nov.
 2016)

 - Yes!
 A healthy, happy holiday is possible (Nov.
 2015)